synterra/addictioncode/README.md

 foreach thought in currentThoughts print thought.idea

-> "I should stay home and not party tonight."
+> I should stay home and not party tonight.
-> "I should drink alcohol."
+> I should drink alcohol.
-> "I'm too hungover to get anything done today."
+> I'm too hungover to get anything done today.
-> "I should drink alcohol."
+> I should drink alcohol.
-> "I should stop drinking."
+> I should stop drinking.
-> "I should drink alcohol."
+> I should drink alcohol.
 ```

 Unfortunately, until a human's addiction is fully understood and diagnosed, all their selfish and destructive human behavior is interpreted — both by others and by the addict themselves — to be willing decisions.
 To the addict, the `ADDICTIVE_DESIRE` just seems like a normal part of thinking.
 Their inability to overcome their `Thought` mutation is seen as personal weakness, or worse, indifference.